-Many organizations rely on their employees to manually feed data into business systems which may lead to errors due to lack of expertise, human error, or monotonous nature of work.
-Other common consequences of poor data management such as manual data keying include duplicate records and missing information which portrays poor data quality management.
+Many organizations rely on their employees to manually feed data into business systems, leading to errors due to lack of expertise, human error, or the monotonous nature of work.
+Other common consequences of poor data quality, such as manual data keying, include duplicate records and missing information which portrays poor data quality management.

 2. Data Migration and Conversion Projects

-Data migration projects involve the transfer of data between different types of file formats, databases, and storage systems sources which can often lead to duplication or missing records.
-Moreover, migrating from a legacy information system to a new one often involves converting data into a compatible format which, if not done correctly, can result in poor quality of data.
+Data migration projects involve transferring data between different file formats, databases, and storage systems sources which can often lead to duplication or missing records.
+Moreover, migrating from a legacy information system to a new one often involves converting data into a compatible format that can result in poor data quality if not done correctly.

 3. Entries by Multiple Users

 This problem can easily be solved with the help of data quality checks.
-Now data quality software are available that can help automatically add multiple data quality checks for each data set.
+Data quality management (DQM) tools can help automatically add multiple data quality checks for each data set.

 High-quality data has the potential to improve business operations and make them more efficient and profitable.
-A few benefits of ensuring high data quality at every step of the business process are:
+A few benefits of undertaking a data quality improvement process at every step of the business process are: